| With a focus on helping

 set in 425 acres (1.72 million square metres) of prime

 real estate bordering New Delhi.
+Following the announcement of the

 National Hydro Power Policy in 1998, that allowed for